 In the ever-changing search engine optimization (SEO) landscape, businesses must stay current with SEO trends and core algorithm updates to not fall behind their competitors.

 Staying on top of SEO trends while being nimble within the digital landscape is the best recipe for the organic success of your website.
 Neglecting to do so can result in serious organic traffic loss and keyword position drops.
-Considering organic traffic typically results in higher engagement, CTR, and conversions than other channels, ignoring SEO trends could cost your business lot of money.
+Considering organic traffic typically results in higher engagement, CTR, and conversions than other channels, ignoring SEO trends could cost your business a lot of money.

 Where do SEO trends come from?